 Let's keep it simple.

-Not in search of all these extra effects, properties and characteristics?
-Just starting out with experimenting how to apply 3D printing in cosplay?
+Not looking for all these extra effects, properties and characteristics?
+Just starting out with experimenting how to apply 3D printing to your cosplay?
 Regular filaments are a good place to get started.

 We get it, the printer in itself was expensive enough to begin your 3D printing journey.
 So let's save you some money on filaments, without giving up quality!